tlamedia/gtm-kit/readme.txt

 Find out about what's new in our [our release post](https://gtmkit.com/gtm-kit-2-1/).

 #### Enhancements:
+* Added support for the Bricks theme builder.

 #### Bugfixes:
 * In some cases other plugins or a theme could block GTM Kit from firing JS event like the one the fires the add_to_cart GTM event.